geekymoose/3d-cpu-engine/README.md

 	- Draw filled triangle
 		- Scanline Algorithm
 		- Scanline Algorithm with z-buffering
+		- Scanline Algorithm with z-buffering and Flat-Shading `new`
-		- Scanline Algorithm with z-buffering and flat-shading `new`
+		- Scanline Algorithm with z-buffering and Gouraud Shading `new`
 - SSE4.1 optimization (Used by math library)
 - Engine
 	- Render loaded meshes (By default, render Suzanne monkey)